 How to Drink More Water

-It may also contain a number of potentially harmful and even carcinogenic substances that discourage residents from consuming water regularly.
-Lately, a few towns have made headlines because their water is cloudy, brown and has a bad taste, yet officials say that it's safe to drink.
+Many people don't drink enough because they don't like the taste of tap water that their local utilities provide.
+Municipal water is treated frequently with chlorine to kill bacteria, and it may also contain a number of potentially harmful and even carcinogenic substances.
+This often discourages people from regularly consuming water at home.
+Cities have even made headlines because their water is cloudy, brown, and has a bad taste; yet officials say that it's safe to drink.
 Rusty water mains and old lead pipes can also affect water quality.

-Facts about Water Filter Pitchers
+How Do Water Filter Pitchers Work?

 Filter pitchers are intended for storage in the refrigerator.
 If they are kept on the counter, the water should be consumed or replaced within a few days.
 Products in this category vary in their appearance and design, but the key of the water pitcher filter lies with the filter.